marcel-goldschen-ohm/zarr-view/README.md

 ```
 However, the subtree containing the matched paths as indicated above is easily reconstructed in the viewer.

-# Path slice for N-D arrays of ordered groups
+# Path slice for N-D arrays of nested ordered groups
 :construction: